Protecting Your Precious Teeth

 ④ Start of surgery

-⑤ Continuously add anesthetic drugs during surgery
+⑤ Continuously administer anesthesia during surgery

 ⑥ End of surgery